teracow/googliser/README.md

 ![icon](images/icon.png) googliser.sh
 ---
 This is a **[BASH](https://en.wikipedia.org/wiki/Bash_\(Unix_shell\))** script to perform fast image downloads sourced from **[Google Images](https://www.google.com/imghp?hl=en)** based upon a user-specified search-phrase.
-It's a web-page scraper that feeds a list of image URLs to **[Wget](https://en.wikipedia.org/wiki/Wget)** to download images in parallel and then combine them into a gallery image.
+It's a web-page scraper that feeds a list of image URLs to **[Wget](https://en.wikipedia.org/wiki/Wget)** to download images in parallel then combines them into a gallery image.
 The idea is to build a picture of a phrase.

-(This is an expansion upon a [solution provided by ShellFish](https://stackoverflow.com/questions/27909521/download-images-from-google-with-command-line) and has been updated to handle Google page-code that was changed in April 2016.)
+(This is an expansion upon a solution provided by [ShellFish](https://stackoverflow.com/questions/27909521/download-images-from-google-with-command-line) and has been updated to handle Google page-code that was changed in April 2016.)

 ---
 ###**Description:**